Knin: Knin (municipality)

 Besides the town of Knin itself, Knin municipality today consists of following settlements: Golubić, Kninsko Polje, Kovačić, Ljubač, Oćestovo, Plavno, Polača, Potkonje, Radljevac, Strmica, Vrpolje and Žagrović.
-The data below and in the population graph is based on current municipality, since in the past Knin municipality often changed its borders.
+The data below and in the population graph is based on current municipality, since in the past the Knin municipality often changed its borders.

 Knin (town)

-Town of Knin had a small population compared to its surroundings until the aftermath of World War II.
+The town of Knin had a small population compared to its surroundings until the aftermath of World War II.
 Just 15% of population of municipality lived in Knin proper; neighbouring Plavno, Oćestovo and Polača had basically the same or even larger population than Knin.
 With increased urbanisation and industrialization in post-WWII socialist era (1945-1991), Knin urban population rapidly increased from 2,600 to 12,300.
 At that point, more than a half of municipality's population lived in the town of Knin.
 After 1991, due to the war and population displacement, as well as transition shock and deindustrialization, population has been steadily declining.

-The 1857 data shows that 75,55% of the town population was Roman Catholic.
+The 1857 data show that 75.55% of the town's population was Roman Catholic.
 According to the Austrian Census held in 1900, the town of Knin had 1,302 residents.
 In 1910 the town had 1,270 citizens.
 After 1945, with urbanization and modernization, Knin attracted much of the countryside population which was overwhelmingly Serbian Orthodox.
 As a consequence, ethnic/religious composition of town changed as well.
 Intermarriages and a desire to straddle the divide between the communities resulted at one point in a substantial part of the population declaring themselves as Yugoslavs rather than either Croats or Serbs (22% in 1981 census).

 Population of the town from 1830 to 2011, based on religion, language and ethnicity was as follows: